Vet Tech Schools in Vermont

 Vet Tech Certification in Vermont

+As mentioned above, the Vermont Veterinary Technicians Association (VVTE) provides a voluntary certification in the state for those who wish to become certified vet techs (CVTs).
 To qualify, candidates must have graduated from an AVMA-accredited program (i.e., one approved by the AVMA’s aforementioned CVTEA), and passed the Veterinary Technician National Examination (VTNE).
-Additionally, vet techs must pay an annual $50 membership fee.
+Additionally, vet techs must pay an annual membership fee.

 To maintain this voluntary credential, vet techs in VT must renew every two years following the completion of 18 qualifying continuing education (CE) credits.
 In addition to in-state CE opportunities posted on the VVTE website, there are other online CE courses available through the following: